Content from Operating System Python

 • What is a Python tool?

-• How can I install and run a Python tool?
+• How can I install, run, and manage a Python tool?

 Objectives